 Preparations for Recycling

-At Looper, we prepare textiles to become feedstock for recycling.
+We prepare textiles to become feedstock for recycling.

 While we’re not a large-scale recycler ourselves, we play a key role in enabling the process, working with partners around the world.